Borrowed funds that have not been settled / repaid within the agreed timeframe.

 An Independent Financial Advisor

 An IP, or Insolvency Practitioner, is a third party that specializes in insolvency issues.
-Accountants and solicitors are two such examples.
+Accountants and solicitors are two examples of IPs.

 An IVA is an Individual Voluntary Arrangement.
 IVAs are a government-backed incentive, designed to help borrowers clear their debts by repaying a partial amount of the outstanding balance instead of the full amount.
 IVAs are the most practical alternative to bankruptcy when financial obligations are proving impossible to meet.